nham/wabbo/entries/2014-08-23-bananas-string-matching-algorithms.md

 "nana" was the only substring of "bananas" for which the `contains` method returned `false`.
 Wats abound.

 I was delighted.
 I had found a bug in Rust's implementation of string matching.
-Since I was at [Recurse Center](http://www.recurse.com) (formerly "Hacker School") at the time and had nothing better to do than spend all day hunting down an obscure bug in the standard library of a pre-release programming language, I decided to fix it.
+Since I was at the [Recurse Center](http://www.recurse.com) at the time and had nothing better to do than spend all day hunting down an obscure bug in the standard library of a pre-release programming language, I decided to fix it.

 This particular problem was actually the result of two separate bugs.
 The first bug was in [this code](https://github.com/rust-lang/rust/blob/c88feffde4f5043adf07a6837026f228e20b67e6/src/libcore/str.rs#L562-L576):